berak/ants-tcp/readme.txt

-	currently, it uses no pairing at all,  just: create a game, gather players, start it. mcleo's source had a nice webcache for the http part maybe it should look at some system resources, before blindly starting a new game / create more threads from a bot's pov, most games end with 'eliminated'. the engine's output in that situation is kinda messy, since the game is still running(without you). also, if you timeout, you'll receive no notification from the engine, had to put a special case into TcpBot for that.
+	currently, it uses no pairing at all,  just: create a game, gather players, start it. mcleo's source had a nice webcache for the http part maybe it should look at some system resources, before blindly starting a new game / create more threads

 finally, this was the original PW code:
 	'https://github.com/McLeopold/TCPServer',